 - Timeframe to Complete Academic Program: This measure limits the number of credit hours attempted in the pursuit of a graduate degree.
 The maximum attempted hours are 150% of the credits required to complete the student’s program of study.
-For purposes of obtaining a graduate degree at UTB, the maximum is typically 54 credit hours, including preparatory and/or transfer credits.
+For purposes of obtaining a graduate degree at UTB, the maximum is typically 54 credit hours for a master's degree and a maximum of 99 credit hours for a doctoral degree, including preparatory and/or transfer credits.
 Students contemplating degree plan changes should consider the ability to complete a new plan within the maximum allowable limits.

 APPEAL PROCESS FOR SUSPENSION BASED ON FINANCIAL AID SATISFACTORY ACADEMIC PROGRESS (SAP) STANDARDS

 Students who fail to meet the grade point average requirement, the completion rate, or attempt 85% or more of the 1.5 times the minimum number of credits will be placed in Financial Aid Warning Status for the following semester.
 Students will be notified via email of their warning status.